 Key Takeaways:

-• Explore Options: While contesting the ticket or taking traffic school might be options, remember that even a dismissed citation could affect auto insurance in Oregon.
+- Explore Options: You might consider contesting the ticket or attending traffic school.
+However, even a dismissed citation can still affect your auto insurance rate in Oregon.

-• Temporary Hiccup, Not a Permanent Spike: The good news is that speeding tickets disappear from your driving record after five years, and their influence on automobile insurance will eventually lessen.
+- Temporary Hiccup, Not a Permanent Spike: Fortunately, speeding tickets stay on your driving record for only five years.
+After that, their impact on your insurance rate decreases.

 Busted for Speeding in Oregon: Will Car Insurance Go Up in Price?

-In most cases, a speeding ticket in Oregon will lead to an increase in your car insurance rate.
-Insurance companies view speeding tickets as a sign of riskier driving behavior, which translates to a higher likelihood of accidents.
-This increased risk translates to higher vehicle insurance premiums.
+In most cases, a speeding ticket in Oregon will raise your car insurance rate.
+Insurance companies often treat speeding as risky behavior.
+As a result, they see you as more likely to get into an accident.
+That increased risk causes them to charge higher car insurance rates.

 How Much More Will I Pay for Car Insurance After a Speeding Ticket in Oregon?